 Ms. Mullarkey wrote that the painting forces congregants to “peep through a keyhole at [Paglia’s] sexual inclinations — and suggested behavior.”
 (Paglia) disdains his own flock,”she wrote.
 “He is taunting them.
 There is malice in that.”

 She added: “The true scandal here is the basis — which goes unmentioned — of Paglia’s confidence that he could broadcast his sexuality on a cathedral wall without fear of censure.”

-It is the kind of thing which a good attorney might like to enter into evidence in a priest abuse lawsuit against the church over its harboring, protecting, and even promoting pedophile priests.
+It is the kind of thing which a good attorney might like to enter into evidence in a clergy abuse lawsuit against the church for its harboring, protecting, and even promoting pedophile priests.

 It’s instructive to consider Paglia’s punishment for flaunting his deviant art, which was paid for in part by the very parishioners who were subjected to it.
 In 2012, he was promoted to archbishop and appointed president of the Pontifical Council for the Family.